 Internships at the European Parliament Office in Washington DC

-*** Applications for our March 2021 intake are now CLOSED ***
+*** Applications for our Fall 2021 intake are now OPEN until June 7 ***

 Complement your studies with a genuinely international internship!
 The European Parliament Liaison Office in Washington DC invites recent graduates with right to work in the United States to apply for a full-time, paid internship.
 What better place to monitor transnational politics in action, to see global players in international affairs addressing global challenges across a range of policy areas, and to witness the interplay between decision-makers in the US and lawmakers from the European Union?